WLun001/file-reader/README.md

 ![usage](screenshot/pod-usage.png)

 #### Result
 Based on the result, it can read 1.5-1.6 GB of text file with ~ 40 MB memory.
+The pod did not get killed due to `OOMKilled` error.
 Thus, we can assume that it can handle 100 GB text file with cap memory at 16 GB.

 Also, found the first unique word by reading the file only once and other additional information.

 ## Clean up